Javascript is not enabled.

 When: September and October weekends

 The Pacific Northwest has colors, too.
 The Mt.
-Rainier Scenic Railroad is resuming regular steam excursions this fall for the first time since 2019.
-The 75-minute, 12-mile round-trip train (adults $33) travels through mountains, farmland and forest between Elbe, about 90 minutes south of Seattle, and Mineral.
-You might even see deer or elk.
+Rainier Scenic Railroad resumed regular steam excursions last fall for the first time since 2019.
+The 75-minute, 12-mile round-trip train (adults $34) travels through mountains, farmland and forest between Elbe, about 90 minutes south of Seattle, and Mineral.
+You might see deer or elk.
+For the last two weekends in October, the Family Halloween Train (adults $38) will run, and passengers are encouraged to wear costumes.

 Train: Oregon Scenic Coastal Railroad, Wheeler, Oregon

 This railroad offers the unique experience of seeing fall colors along the Pacific Ocean on Oregon’s Tillamook Coast, less than two hours from Portland.
-Choose open, covered and historic train cars for the 90-minute round-trip train ride.
-The Fall Splendor Excursion costs $28 per adult or $23 for passengers 55-plus and veterans.
+Choose open, covered or historic train cars for the 90-minute round-trip ride.
+The Fall Splendor Excursion costs $30 per adult or $25 for passengers 55-plus and veterans.

 Join AARP to Continue